 The activities and regulations of a sports governing body are traditionally considered to be outside the scope of the Cartel Act if they are related to the organisation, governance and administration of their particular sport.
 However, sports organisations may be bound by this legislation in specific instances, such as the sale of broadcast and marketing rights.

 This situation is subject to growing criticism, since sports organisations are often seen as having a dominant position on their relevant sport or markets, which may significantly impact commercial rights and distort competition.
 Such arguments have recently been raised, without any success, in support of a request for provisional measures sought by athletes following the Russian doping affair.111

 Finally, they have recently been invoked, in vain, by several Swiss football clubs against their governing bodies during the covid-19 outbreak and suspension of competitions.112

 Sports and taxation

-Most double taxation treaties entered into by Switzerland follow Article 17 of the Organisation for Economic Co-operation and Development Model Tax Convention and do not alter the rules discussed above.
+Most double taxation treaties entered into by Switzerland follow Article 17 of the Model Tax Convention published by the Organisation for Economic Cooperation and Development (OECD)121 and do not alter these rules.

 Specific sports issues

-Article 19 et seq. of the Federal Law on the Promotion of Sports (LPS) and Article 73 et seq. of its implementing ordinance provide the legal framework for the fight against doping.
-Measures include restriction of the supply of prohibited substances, the execution of doping controls and the authorisation of private bodies to perform such controls, as well as the sanctioning of certain violations of the LPS.
-Criminal sanctions for violations of the law include penalties or imprisonment for a period of up to five years, or both.
+Measures comprise restriction of the supply of prohibited substances, the execution of doping controls and the authorisation of private bodies to perform such controls, exchange of data and sanctions.122 Criminal sanctions include penalties or imprisonment for a period of up to five years, or both.123

 iii Match-fixing and manipulation in sports